 At times of stress your body just seems to crave carbs, but instead of going for fries, mash or plates of pasta, opt for sweet potatoes instead.
 As sweet potatoes are a low GI carb (meaning they release a slow, steady source of energy), after you eat you won't have that blood-sugar crash that a big baguette or plate of penne can cause.
 Cut sweet potatoes into wedges and bake with olive oil and rosemary, mash them or just bake them in their skins.

 Blueberries are well known on the food circuit as having superfood status, and rightly so.
 The concentrated antioxidants in blueberries go right to a sluggish and stressed-out brain faster than a double espresso.
 They're also extremely high in vitamin C, which has been shown to give the body added reserves to help it deal with high levels of stress.
-And another stress-busting weapon in the blueberries armor is that they are packed with fiber — which helps regulate blood sugar levels.
+Another stress-busting weapon in the blueberries armor is that they are packed with fibre which helps regulate blood sugar levels.
 Blood sugar levels that fluctuate too much are a major contributor to stress for some people.

 Sushi is rich in not one but two feel-good chemicals, serotonin and melatonin.
 Plus, the rice in the rolls gives you the perfect fiber and carbs-to-protein combo, just enough to give you the added energy boost with no after burn.
 And we can't forget the fish; the omega 3 in oily fish like salmon and tuna have been found by doctors to be nature's number one stress reducer.